mysensors/NodeManager/README.md

 A NodeManager object must be created and called from within your sketch during `before()`, `presentation()`, `loop()` and `receive()` to work properly.
 NodeManager will do the following during each phase:

 ## NodeManager::before()
-* Configure the reboot pin so to allow rebooting the board
 * Setup the interrupt pins to wake up the board based on the configured interrupts (e.g. stop sleeping when the pin is connected to ground or wake up and notify when a motion sensor has trigger)
 * If persistance is enabled, restore from the EEPROM the latest sleeping settings
 * Call `before()` of each registered sensor